apfadler/quil-src/README.md

 Starting one ignite server node with QUIL webapp and rest interface running on localhost:8081/frontend

 1.) cd dist/

 2.) bin/quil-server-standalone.sh

 3.)
 Goto localhost:8081/frontend for web interface

 4.)
-Try bin/quil-run-examples.sh to upload example data and price basic example trades
+Try bin/quil-run-examples.sh to upload example data and price basic example trades (uses curl to upload data and start pricing)

 Starting quil-server.sh will only start an ignite client node which will try to connect to an ignite grid and then serve the webapp and rest api.